 Only three of the eleven startups that filed DRHP with SEBI in 2022 proceeded with their IPOs: Delhivery, Tracxn, and DroneAcharya.
 The remaining eight startups either abandoned their IPO plans, withdrew their DRHP, or their approval is still pending.

-The majority of startups that went public in 2021 like Paytm, Policybazaar, and Nykaa have declined in the range of 25% to 75% post their listings on the bourses.
+Most startups that went public in 2021, like Paytm, Policybazaar, and Nykaa, have declined in the range of 25% to 75% post their listings on the bourses.
 Delhivery, the largest and the most profitable logistics company in India recorded a sharp correction and fell about 30% from its listing price.

 |Startup||Listed On||Gain/Loss from Listing Price (in %)|